-- A. Site plan review shall apply to the following: - 1.
-Major Site Plan Review: - a.
-New construction or any alteration, reconstruction, or renovation of any multi-family, commercial, industrial, institutional, or municipal use involving 2,500 square feet or more of gross floor area, or - b.
-New construction or any alteration, reconstruction, or renovation of an existing building, or any change in use of an existing building requiring fifteen or more parking spaces; or - c.
-Construction, expansion, redesign, or alteration of an existing parking area involving the addition of fifteen or more new parking spaces. - 2.
-Minor Site Plan Review: Any construction, alteration, reconstruction or renovation project or change of use that is not subject to Major Site Plan Review but which requires a building permit and involves one or more of the following: - a.
-Exterior alteration of an existing building or premises, visible from a public or private street or way, except where such alteration is exempt under Section B below; or - b.
-New construction, expansion of an existing structure, or a change in use in an existing building requiring five or more but less than fifteen parking spaces; or - c.
-Construction or modification of a parking area involving the addition of five or more but less than fifteen new parking spaces; or - d.
+2. Minor Site Plan Review:

+- a.
+New construction or any alteration, reconstruction, change in use or renovation of any multi-family, commercial, industrial, institutional, or municipal use which is not subject to Major Site Plan Review but which involves one or more of the following: - i. the addition of 1,000 to 2,499 square feet of gross floor area; or - ii. the addition of five or more but less than fifteen new parking spaces; or - b.
+The redesign, alteration or modification of an existing parking area involving the addition of five or more but less than fifteen new parking spaces; or - c.
 Any use or structure or expansion thereof exempt under Massachusetts G.L. c.
-40A, § 3, if one or more of the above criteria a c also apply, and only to the extent allowed by law.
+40A, § 3. only to the extent allowed by law.